 They are taking this methodology with them as they take up leadership roles.
 How are they going to change leadership?
 Well, the most noteworthy change is going to be how most of us view leadership in general.

-The emerging trend in leadership is managers directing their team rather than commanding them.
+The emerging trend in leadership is managers directing their teams rather than commanding them.
 A boss is no longer a dictator.
 This new generation prefers the term leader instead of a boss.

-A Virtuali and Work Place Trends survey revealed that 91% of respondents want to lead.
+A recent survey revealed that 91% of respondents want to lead.
 And 50% of them view leadership as the empowerment of others.
 More than half said that they have the needed leadership skills for building relationships and communication.

 Millennials approach leadership in an entirely different manner than their predecessors.
 They have different expectations from the leaders they work with.
 They want direct connections with leadership straight up to the management.